WOA-Project/SurfaceDuo-Guides/InstallWindows/FlashingFFU.md

 ![Screenshot 2024-06-22 183235](https://github.com/WOA-Project/SurfaceDuo-Guides/assets/3755345/bb4f618a-fa7c-4874-8dd6-f87181753be6)

+---

 This step above will be needed every time you will want to boot Windows and needs to be done from the Bootloader mode.

+---

 If you did everything right, Windows will now boot!
 Enjoy!

+---

+> [!NOTE]
-**Note:** If the Touch keyboard won't show up in OOBE, touch somewhere else (to let the text box loose focus) and then touch into the text box again.
+> If the Touch keyboard won't show up in OOBE, touch somewhere else (to let the text box loose focus) and then touch into the text box again.
 As an alternative, you can use the On-Screen Keyboard.

 Let Windows set itself up, and come back once you're on the Windows Desktop on your Surface Duo

+---

+> [!NOTE]
-**Note 2:** If you get a BSOD (bugcheck screen) during initial setup, you can try erasing both the esp and win partitions using "fastboot erase esp" and "fastboot erase win", and reflash the FFU file, then it should work.
+> If you get a BSOD (bugcheck screen) during initial setup, you can try erasing both the esp and win partitions using "fastboot erase esp" and "fastboot erase win", and reflash the FFU file, then it should work.
 This issue will get fixed in later FFU revisions.

 ## Boot Windows again after initial installation